kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

   phase: Active
 ```

-In this case the user is Fred and is identified by GKE by his email `fred@acme.com`.
+In this case the user is Fred and is identified within GKE's IAM by his email `fred@acme.com`.